melstr/TaskTracking/README.md

 # Task tracking
 ## Description
-A simple task tracking REST API with a basic crud functionality and more.
+A simple task tracking REST API with CRUD functionality and more.

 In this pet project I've experimented with JPA relationships, added some business logic, implemented task search by filter via QueryDSL.